 Esquire has republished John Dos Passos’ 1958 article, “The Death of James Dean.”
 Dos Passos was a keen http://nygoodhealth.com/product/inderal/ social observer for his entire life.

 The Call for Papers deadline has been extended to January 30!
 The John Dos Passos Society invites papers for its second biennial conference, June 2-4, 2016, in Madrid, Spain.
 Any topic relative to Dos Passos is welcome.
 Please send an abstract of 250-300 words and a brief CV to firstname.lastname@example.org by January 30th.
 Make note… Read more »

 In 2013, musician David Bowie posted his list of 100 favorite books.
 He included The 42nd Parallel on the list!

 With a heavy heart, I relate the passing of Maria do Carmo da Cunha Santos, founder of the Centro Cultural John Dos Passos in Madeira.
 I was working on a political campaign and I missed it, but the rest of my family attended the grand opening of the Centro in 2004.
 My talented sister Lara… Read more »

 My favorite news story all week: “The Provincetown Bean is actually from Spain.
 John Dos Passos, the author, picked up the seed when he was fighting in the Spanish Civil War and brought the seed to Provincetown where the beans are still grown, although Ford has been unable to corral them for the seed library.”… Read more »

+BREAKING: the CFP deadline has been extended to January 30!
 The John Dos Passos Society invites papers for its second biennial conference, June 2-4, 2016, in Madrid, Spain.
 Any topic relative to Dos Passos is welcome.
-Please send an abstract of 250-300 words and a brief CV to email@example.com by January 15th, 2016.
+Please send an abstract of 250-300 words and a brief CV to email@example.com by January 30th.
 Make note of… Read more »